Joe-Klauza/sandstorm-admin-wrapper/README.md

       - `Bans.json`
       - Local copies of these files are stored in `sandstorm-admin-wrapper/server-config`.
 Before launching the server, the manual config is applied to the `server-config` files, then those files are copied into the appropriate places in order for the server to use them.
 This prevents the server from overwriting our changes.
 After the server closes, any new bans are added to the local copy.
   - **Server Control page**
+    - Selectable server configuration
     - Server status
     - Start/Restart/Stop buttons
     - Detailed PID and process exit toasts
-    - Thread, player, and bot count
+    - Thread, player, and bot counts
     - Player list (with kick/ban buttons)
     - Server log
     - RCON console